Azure/azure-sdk-for-python/sdk/servicebus/azure-servicebus/README.md

 link will extend this timeout.
 - idle_timeout: Provided on creation of a receiver, the time after which the underlying UAMQP link will be closed after no traffic.
 This primarily dictates the length a generator-style receive will run for before exiting if there are no messages.
 Passing None (default) will wait forever, up until the 10 minute threshold if no other action is taken.
-- max_wait_time: Provided when calling receive() to fetch a batch of messages.
-Dictates how long the receive() will wait for more messages before returning, similarly up to the aformentioned limits.
+- max_wait_time: Provided when calling `receive_messages()` to fetch a batch of messages.
+Dictates how long the `receive_messages()` will wait for more messages before returning, similarly up to the aformentioned limits.

 ### AutoLockRenew